 RTS & fragmentation threshold for improved performance

 The recommended standard of the RTS threshold is around 500.
 A low threshold implies RTS packets are transferred more frequently and the throughput of the packet is on the lower side.
 However, sending more RTS packets can recover the network from collisions or interference that may occur during electromagnetic interference or overload of traffic on a network.

-After you find success with the RTS threshold, you can also find tune the Fragmentation threshold to see if there is further improvement in performance.
-The default size of the Fragmentation threshold is 2346 bytes and the standard range is 256-2346 bytes.
+After you find success with the RTS threshold, you can also fine-tune the fragmentation threshold to see if there is further improvement in performance.
+The default size of the fragmentation threshold is 2346 bytes and the standard range is 256 – 2346 bytes.
 It is used to specify the maximum size for a data packet before being fragmented into multiple packets.

-Functioning similar as the RTS threshold, if there are frequent collisions on the network, a user can consider lowering the value of the Fragment threshold.
-Too low or misuse of this threshold may negatively affect the performance, so minor changes in the value are recommended.
+Functioning similarly to the RTS threshold, if there are frequent collisions on the network, a user can consider lowering the value of the fragment threshold.
+A too-low threshold or a misuse of this threshold may negatively affect the performance, so minor changes in the value are recommended.
 Similarly to the RTS threshold case, this threshold can be set to 2304 bytes to test the results.

-RTS and Fragmentation threshold tuning must be performed one by one and then together, till the user is able to identify the result of each configuration and perform further tuning that improves network performance.
+RTS and fragmentation threshold tuning must be performed one by one and then together, until the user is able to identify the result of each configuration and perform further tuning that improves network performance.

 RTS/CTS helping WLAN performance in the real world

 In hotels, apartment complexes and offices, there will be often users occupying each channel of a wireless network.
 In these cases, RTS/CTS will help WLAN performance by eliminating collisions.